Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 <ul>
   <li>Need More Ideas</li>
 </ul>
-Currently needs to be done but havent started:
+Currently needs to be done but havent implemented fully:
 <ul>
-    <li>Precomputed multiple scattering atmosphere(struggling a lot)</li>
     <li>Reduce Memory Spike on Start</li>
     <li>Make Voxels able to be volumetric</li>
+    <li>User friendly way of instancing(already have a working demo, but its not user friendly)</li>
 </ul>
 Currently want to do but havent started:
 <ul>